 After pulling an all-nighter in the pharmacy, Tony confides in McGee that Rick Blaine escaped when the cleaning lady opened the door.
 Tony cannot fathom why Rick would want to leave.
 Poor Tony!
 Caldwell finally shows up, and McGee and Tony get their man.

 Ducky finds Bishop sitting on the floor in autopsy, working.
 Ducky reflects on his service in Vietnam, then asks Bishop what is really bothering her.
-She explains about what happened with Caldwell and Gibbs.
+She explains what happened with Caldwell and Gibbs.
 Ducky gives her some sage advice: when feeling overwhelmed, start by accomplishing just one small task.

 Who Pulled the Trigger?